gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 DTLS Key Management Method and the DTLS Chunk.
 This is an example API and there are alternative implementations.

-This API enables the cryptographical protection operations by setting client/server write keys, sequence number keys, and IVs for primary and restart DTLS contexts.
+This API enables the cryptographical protection operations by establishing the the primary and restart DTLS Key Contexts that consist of client/server write keys, sequence number keys, IVs, replay window and last used sequence number.
 The write key is used by the cipher suite for DTLS record protection ({{Section 5.2 of RFC8446}}).
 The initialization vector (IV) is random material used to XOR with the sequence number to create the nonce per {{Section 5.3 of RFC8446}}.
 The sequence number key is used to encrypt the sequence number ({{Section 4.2.3 of RFC9147}}).
+Last used sequence number is maintained to prevent multiple uses of the same sequence number.
+The replay window tracks which packets have been received.

+The SCTP Association Initiator will take the DTLS Client Role in regards to DTLS Key Context while the SCTP responder takes the DTLS Server Role.

 ## Set Supported DTLS Key Management Methods

-Prior to attempting to establish an SCTP assocation an SCTP endpoint needs to configure which DTLS Key Management Methods it supports if establishing a SCTP association.
+Prior to attempting to establish an SCTP assocation an SCTP endpoint needs to configure which DTLS Key Management Methods it supports when establishing a SCTP association.
 This will be included in INIT if the endpoint initiated the SCTP association.
 Else it will be used to determine the selected DTLS Key Management method that is returned in